karibou/test_kdump/README.md

 ----------------

-If the user do not want to run the networked kernel dump functionalities, then the variable *_local_only* needs to be set to True.
-In that case, the *kdump-netcrash* instance is not required
+If the user do not want to run the networked kernel dump functionalities, then the environment variable LOCAL_ONLY needs to be set to 1.
+In that case, the *kdump-netcrash* instance is not required and only local tests will be performed.

 Theory of operation
 -------------------